surdu/surdu.github.io/_posts/2020-02-04-jekyll-git-hook.md

 What we need to do first is to set-up our repository for this purpose.

+First thing that we need to do is make sure we have Jekyll installed locally.
+Please check [Jekyll documentation](https://jekyllrb.com/docs/installation/) for that.

-First thing that we need to do, is make sure we have the `gh-pages` branch on the repository.
+Afterwards, we need to make sure we have the `gh-pages` branch on the repository.
 To do this, run the following terminal command in your local repository folder:

 ```bash
 git checkout -b gh-pages